History of Nintendo: Legal issues

 In 1997, the European Economic Community forced Nintendo to drastically rework its third-party licensing contracts, ruling that the company could no longer limit the number of games a license could release, require games to undergo prior approval, or require third-party games to be exclusively manufactured by Nintendo.

-In December 1998, Nintendo sued the owner of the "zelda.com" domain name, which linked to pornographic images at the time.
+In 1998, Nintendo sued the owner of the "zelda.com" domain name, which linked to pornographic images at the time.

-In December 1999, Israeli-British illusionist Uri Geller sued Nintendo for £60 million over his likeness allegedly being represented in the Pokémon Alakazam.
+In 1999, Israeli-British illusionist Uri Geller sued Nintendo for £60 million over his likeness allegedly being represented in the Pokémon Alakazam.
 The lawsuit was dropped in 2003, and Geller sued multiple times after; in 2020, he apologized for the legal battle.

-In March 2000, Nintendo made an $80 million USD settlement with the Attorney General of New York, over hand injuries sustained by children while rotating the Nintendo 64 controller's joystick in five different minigames within Mario Party (1998).
+In 2000, Nintendo made an $80 million USD settlement with the Attorney General of New York, over hand injuries sustained by children while rotating the Nintendo 64 controller's joystick in five different minigames within Mario Party.
 The company issued game gloves to prevent future injuries.

-In June 2000, Nintendo announced that they had gotten Apollo Ltd., a major Hong Kong company who had produced pirated versions of Nintendo games, shut down by Hong Kong law enforcement.
+In 2000, Nintendo announced that they had gotten Apollo Ltd., a major Hong Kong company who had produced pirated versions of Nintendo games, shut down by Hong Kong law enforcement.